 What’s Great About Artificial Trees

 It’s easy to see the appeal of an artificial Christmas tree.
 You don’t have to water it or pick up the needles that a real tree continuously sheds.
-And no sap!
+Also, no sap!
 Plus, you buy the tree once and use it until eventually the “branches” break off from being folded out too many Christmases.
 They do cost a bit more; for a decent 7.5-foot artificial tree, you’ll easily pay $200 compared to around $75 for a real tree of the same height.